Pr1mary/mini-pong/README.md

 # mini-pong
-simple pong game clone made with monogame
+Simple pong game clone made with monogame

+How to play:

+W and S to control player 1
+Up arrow and Down arrow to control player 2
+R to reset game score